Kelowna Snowshoeing Guide: Where to Go & What to Know

 Crystal Mountain

-✅ Price: Connected to Telemark, so prices are the same as the club.
+✅ Price: Connected to Telemark, prices are the same as the club.

 Knox Mountain Park

-Knox Mountain is a local favourite and for good reason—it’s super close to downtown Kelowna, has fantastic views, and is perfect for a quick snowshoe.
+Knox Mountain is a local favourite in the summer and that definitely doesn’t stop in the winter!
+It’s super close to downtown Kelowna, has fantastic views, and is perfect for a quick snowshoe.
 You can hit the trails and be back in time for lunch or coffee downtown.

 There are a lot of trails to choose from, but here are two of my favs:

-• Paul’s Tomb Trail – This is one of the most popular trails on Knox because, well, it’s awesome.
-This trail is perfect if you’re in the mood for a peaceful snowshoe with fantastic views of Okanagan Lake.
+• Paul’s Tomb Trail: This is one of the most popular trails on Knox because, well, it’s awesome.
+This trail is perfect if you’re in the mood for a snowshoe with fantastic views of Okanagan Lake.

 PS: Paul’s Tomb and Lochview connect, so you could do them both in one go.